 Teflon Coating Properties

-Teflon coatings have remarkable properties also make it ideal for a wide range of specialised industrial applications.
+Teflon coatings have remarkable properties also make them ideal for a wide range of specialised industrial applications.

 |20°C / 68°F||60°C / 140°F||100°C / 212°F|